Raphael-Boichot/Game_Boy_Mini_Flashable_Camera/README.md

 - A magnifying system like an USB microscope or binocular magnifiers;
 - A GBxCart flasher and FlashGBX software;
 - Some kapton tape (or any whatever branded polyimide tape) to cover the PCB gold fingers;
-- Fine twizzers to handle the tiny components.
+- Fine twizzers to handle the tiny components;
+- 3 hours of free time with your prefered music in background;
 - An overall skill in soldering SMD components because this is **not a beginner project.** Damaging the MAC-GBD, the flash or the FRAM chips beyond repair is very easy.

 **Now ready to go ?**